MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 # Introduction

-You can download Microsoft Flight Simulator 2020 "Plane Add-Ons" and customise the aircraft characteristics.
+You can download Microsoft Flight Simulator 2020 **Plane Add-Ons"" and customise the aircraft characteristics.

 # How do I set this up?